seren5/a2/README.md

 Group Members: Emily, Ari

-Any peers and/or TAs/Tutors you collaborated with:
+Any peers and/or TAs/Tutors you collaborated with: Rachel, Huda, Zoe

 Would you like to give "kudos" to anyone who was particularly supportive or helpful?
+Rachel and I ended up working together a lot.

 Cite any references used: